 To ensure sample quality, dissolved gas and associate air samples should not be collected on the same day as reaeration gas injections.
-Samples should be collected upstream and upwind of any fieldwork disrupting the stream or lake bottom (e.g., morphology mapping, invertebrate collection, macrophyte collection, etc.).
+Samples should be collected upstream and upwind of any fieldwork disrupting the system bottom (e.g., morphology mapping, invertebrate collection, macrophyte collection, etc.).
 When sampling ambient air, collectors must take care not to contaminate samples.
 Thus, the collector should sample by holding the syringe into the wind and away from humans or any other sources of carbon or nitrogen gas.

 Properly evacuated vials will suck gas from the syringe into the vial.
 If a gas vial is improperly evacuated, resample and use another evacuated gas vial.
 Label all improperly evacuated vials as such and return to the gas lab with samples.
-While properly evacuated gas vials will suck in some sample, the collector must push as much gas into the gas vial as possible by pushing on the syringe plunger.
+While properly evacuated gas vials will suck in some sample, the collector must push as on the syringe plunger to finish collecting the sample.
+Always attempt to transfer the same amount of gas/sample to each vial (~18 mL).
 Always hold the syringe upright when transferring gas from the syringe to the gas vial to avoid transferring liquid to the gas vial.